 Keep Fragrances Away

-Your doctor can't test for a reaction to an irritant like a fragrance.
-So you have to figure out what fragrances are causing symptoms.
-Pay attention to times when they seem to flare up.
-Were you around any strong scents?
+Your doctor can't test for a reaction to a fragrance, so you have to do a bit of detective work to figure out what scent is causing your symptoms.
+Pay attention to the times when they seem to flare up.
+Were you around any strong smells?

-Once you have an idea of what's triggering your problem, limit your contact.
-See if your symptoms get better.
-Here are some other tips:
+Once you have an idea of the smell that triggers your problem, limit your contact with it and see if your symptoms get better.

 Buy unscented or fragrance-free.
-Note that things with a "natural fragrance" may still contain chemicals that trigger a reaction.
+Keep in mind, though, that some products with a "natural fragrance" may still contain chemicals that trigger a reaction.

 Avoid anything that lists "fragrance" on the label.
 Even things that don't have a smell may use fragrances to hide chemical odors.

 Ask people around you not to wear strong perfumes or colognes.
-That may be tricky at work.
-Ask politely.
-Moving your desk or using a small fan may also help.
+That may be tricky at work, of course, so always be polite.
+You can also move your desk or use a small fan.

 Use natural cleaners.
-Instead of strongly scented cleaners, make your own.
-Use natural ingredients, like baking soda or white vinegar.
+You can avoid strong scents if you make your own cleaner with ingredients like baking soda or white vinegar.

 Ask your doctor about drugs to control symptoms.
-Some people can get relief from decongestants or steroid nasal sprays to ease symptoms caused by fragrances.
+Some people get relief from decongestants or steroid nasal sprays.